segalmax/telegram_zoomer/PROJECT.md

 - Added extensive logging to track polling behavior

 These improvements make the bot fully compatible with Telegram's April 2024 change that requires proper short-polling for large channels, while maintaining compatibility with Heroku's ephemeral filesystem environment.

+### Heroku Deployment & Management

+-   `Procfile`: Defines the process types for Heroku (e.g., `worker: python -m app.bot`).
+-   `runtime.txt`: Specifies the Python runtime version for Heroku.
+-   `setup_heroku.sh`: Script to configure Heroku environment variables by exporting local session data (`TG_SESSION_STRING`) and application state (`LAST_PROCESSED_STATE`).
+    -   **Troubleshooting: Heroku Config Var Size Limit**: If `setup_heroku.sh` fails with an error like "Your app config vars combined must be under 64kB", it's likely because the `TG_SESSION_STRING` is too large.
+This happens when the underlying Telethon session file (e.g., `session/your_session_name.session`) has accumulated a lot of data.
+        -   **Solution**:
+            1. Create a new, clean Telethon session file specifically for Heroku (e.g., by running a minimal script that connects, authenticates if necessary, and disconnects).
+            2. Update your local `.env` file's `TG_SESSION` variable to point to this new, clean session name.
+            3. Re-run `setup_heroku.sh`.
+This will generate a much smaller `TG_SESSION_STRING`.
+-   `heroku_session_setup.py`: (Potentially obsolete or for specific one-off setups, review usage).
+-   Environment Variables: